ashki23/HPC-notes/spack.md

 dependencies i.e. installed (`+`) or will be installed during the installation (`-`).

-Now let’s install a new softwares from Spack:
+Now let’s install a new software’s from Spack:

 ``` bash
 spack install <software_name> or <software_name@version> or <software_name@version %compiler@version>